aochagavia/tic-tac-toe-lean/README.md

 ### TODO

 - Implement "trivial" AI, that marks the first empty cell it sees.
-Prove that it can lose.
 - Implement "simple" AI, that marks the first empty cell it sees, unless there is immediate danger that should be averted.
-Prove that it can lose.
 - Implement unbeatable AI, that looks two steps ahead and never loses.
 Prove that it can't lose.